 Atheism- Theism – The Fine-Tuning argument for God

 There are several universal constants, such as the speed of light, that have specific measurable quantities.
-If these constants varied by the slightest amount, stars would not form and there could be no life.
+If just one these constants varies by the slightest amount, stars would not form and there could be no life.
 The chance that all those constants happen to be exactly right for intelligent life to develop on Earth is so infinitesimal, the constants must have been preset by designer, a God.

 I find it unconvincing, firstly, firstly no one knows whether it’s even possible for physical constants to differ, let alone how likely that would be.
 Perhaps our universe had to have those exact constants.